Encryptioncode/graphic-website/README.md

   - logo enlarges as you scroll and then you go through it
   - I made a high res logo for this
   - it works, but then the gif and text after does not show
+    - maybe because of the opacity, but I made it clear after the enlargement